 Into the Woods, Stephen Sondheim and James Lapine's Tony Award-winning musical that intertwines classic fairytales, gets a playful new dramatic context from British directors Timothy Sheader and Liam Steel in Central Park.

+This fresh, contemporary take on Into the Woods is based on the 2010 Regent's Park Open Air Theatre London staging.
+The Public Theater enlisted original London co-directors Sheader and Steel to re-explore the production in a new incarnation for Shakespeare in the Park.
 The set, a collaboration between original Open Air Theatre designer Soutra Gilmour and Tony winner John Lee Beatty, rises over 50 feet in the air, with a series of tree-covered catwalks and pathways.
 The production takes advantage of its verdant Central Park setting, with views of Belvedere Castle visible through the trees beyond the stage.